-From Sunday, August 28th to Saturday, September 28th,
+From Sunday, September 25th to Saturday, October 1st,

 Le CiNéMa Club presents

 AND WHEN I DIE, I WON'T STAY DEAD

 DIRECTOR: Billy Woodberry - WRITER: Billy Woodberry - PRODUCER: Billy Woodberry, Rui Alexandre Santos - CINEMATOGRAPHY: Billy Woodberry - MUSIC: --- - EDITING: Amir Manesh, Luis Nunes